*Updated December 2022

 Mariana Mazzucuto, one of the leading scholars in economics, argues that modern economies reward activities that extract value rather than create it.”

-She states that, “These companies’ huge profits and their dominance in their respective markets are claimed to be justified in terms of the value they create”.
+“These companies’ huge profits and their dominance in their respective markets are claimed to be justified in terms of the value they create”, emphasizes Mazzucuto.
 As a result, pharmaceutical companies have justified extraordinary price costs associated with certain drugs based on their notion of value-based pricing.

 This pricing strategy conducted within the pharmaceutical industry has received strong backlash from society where prices of potentially life-saving drugs are marketed at a price that is not affordable to the majority of the population.

-Companies are now finding themselves investing in and leading to innovation by acquisitions and mergers.
-Some larger companies have used this as a strategic decision rather than investing on their own – mainly for the margin premium.
+Companies are now finding themselves investing in innovation through acquisitions and mergers.
+Numerous larger enterprises have used this as a strategic decision rather than investing on their own – mainly for the margin premium.
 This innovation premium is the golden solution that drives economic growth.

 Why waste the time and effort trying to come up with your own solution if one already exists out there?